Getting started¶

 rois.h5— the ROI masks.analysis_outputs.h5— dF/F traces, grouped responses, QC scores, and your current processing settings.response_heatmaps.h5— movie-level response heatmaps.exports/csvs/response_summary_trials.csvandresponse_summary_grouped.csv— flat per-trial and per-epoch tables.

-With analysis_caching: true, the same files sync to analysis_output in the background.
+With analysis_caching: true, these files and the converted HDF5 files sync to analysis_output in the background.
 The Metadata tab shows whether the sync succeeded.

 Where to go next¶